poshjosh/automate-idea-to-social/README.md

 # automate-idea-to-social

-### Automate generating and publishing content from ideas
+### Automate generating and publishing content from ideas to social media.

 Automation is done via agents.
 Each agent runs one or more stages.
 Each stage involves taking one or more actions.